 NOTE: This committee is a course review committee, not a faculty evaluation committee.
-Course sections and distance education materials will be reviewed and recommendations for revision, continuation or discontinuation made to the individual faculty member and appropriate division chair.
-Regular compliance reports will be given to Curriculum/Academic Standards Committee and the VP of Academic Services.
+Course sections and distance education materials will be reviewed and recommendations made to the individual faculty member and appropriate division chair.
+Regular CVC-OEI Rubric Alignment reports will be given to Curriculum/Academic Standards Committee.
 No recommendations will be made to individual faculty evaluation committees.